 And since what those around us think is true of us influences our actions and what we think is true, POWs also had social pressure to embrace the communist ideology.

-It’s a lengthy part in Cialdini’s book and I have given you the main and most important gist.
+It’s a lengthy part of Cialdini’s book and I have given you the main and most important gist.

 Written Statements Increase Compliance